mayasharma2110/Keep-Riding/README.md

 * Used the [w3c validator](https://validator.w3.org/) to validate my html (for all 3 pages of the website) to check for no errors or warnings.
 * Used the [jigsaw validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my style.css file to check for no errors or warnings.

+### Lighthouse Validation

-* Used [lighthouse](https://developers.google.com/web/tools/lighthouse) in chrome developer tools to check the websites performance in terms of performance, accessibility, best practises and SEO.
+I used [lighthouse](https://developers.google.com/web/tools/lighthouse) in chrome developer tools to check the websites performance in terms of performance, accessibility, best practises and SEO.
 This was done for all 3 pages of the website and for both mobile and desktop devices.
 The summary table below shows these metrics.